nagyist/tao-user-guide/src/3.0/interactions/gap-match-interaction.md

 **Step 2:** Fill in the question field.

 Typically this will be some variation on, "Fill in the gaps from the following word set."
+Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

 **Step 3:** Cut and paste, or type in, the text within which gaps will be presented.

 It will be from this text that the gap match elements will be extracted.
+Again, note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

 **Step 4:** Select a word or phrase and highlight it.